wz790/Fedora-Noble-Setup/README.md

 That's it.
 Seriously.
 Most Windows games just work now.

+> [!NOTE]
-**Note** If you're using an NVIDIA Newer GPU and Steam doesn't launch or acts weird, it's probably a missing dependency issue.
+> If you're using an NVIDIA Newer GPU and Steam doesn't launch or acts weird, it's probably a missing dependency issue.
 Just remove the RPM version and install the Flatpak one instead should work better and do a search how setup flatpak permissions if needed for some games or so...

 ```bash
 #Removes Steam RPM version
 sudo dnf remove steam